JacobPulk/art/README.md

 <br>

-## 2. Basic information
+## 2. Basic concepts

 - Artists can have multiple versions.
 For an artist to create an image, one version needs to be chosen.
 Together, the artist and version specify a stochastic (random number-influenced) system for creating images.
 Any artist and version can produce an unlimited number of new images.

-- Artists and their versions are more or less "black boxes", so there would be no reason to create one without seeing at least one image made by them.
+- Artists and their versions are basically [black boxes](https://en.wikipedia.org/wiki/Black_box).
+There would be no reason to create one without seeing an image created by it.

-- Thus, there are three levels at which things can be created:
+- Therefore, there are three levels at which things can be created:
 (1) existing artist & version -> **new image**
 (2) existing artist -> **new version & new image**
 (3) **new artist, new version & new image**